 Visit Rochester’s Chuck E. Cheese on 16th St. SE, behind the Apache Mall next to Trader Joe’s.

-The library also has one bookmobile that operates year-round.
+The Rochester Public Library also has one bookmobile that operates year-round.
 Books may be reserved online for pickup at the bookmobile.
-Visit the library’s website to checkout days/times for all events.
+Visit the library’s website to checkout the bookmobile’s days, times, and stops.

 Mayo Civic Center is located in downtown Rochester.
 It is southern Minnesota’s largest event center and is home to conventions, trade shows (the annual Home Show — the community’s annual motivator to get “projects” done around the house), sporting events (like the Harlem Globetrotters), and entertainment (Sesame Street Live among others).
 Check out their website for a full calendar of upcoming events.

 ABC & Toy Zone offers everything a kid could want: trains, dolls, games, dress up, art supplies, and so much more.
 Sign up to receive the store’s emails to find out all about latest arrivals and great discounts.
 Enjoy their story hour every Wednesday, Friday and Saturday.

 LARK Toys is a destination point for thousands of visitors each year.
 The 20,000 square foot complex is an enchanted spot that you must see.
 They offer unusual shopping and browsing including a hand-carved carousel, wooden toys & puzzles that are made on-site, children’s bookstore, a variety of developmental toys and games, nostalgic replicas, costumes, miniature golf, and lots more.